-Last week a team of USC Annenberg students went to our nation’s capital for the inauguration of the 45th President and the Women’s March.
+Last week, with support from CCLP and Professor Geoffrey Cowan, a team of USC Annenberg students went to our nation’s capital for the inauguration of the 45th President and the Women’s March.

 The group of six students, led by professor Robert Hernandez, partnered with The New York Times Daily 360 team to produce 360 video of the inauguration ceremony which was featured on the Times homepage.